5 Best Protein Powders for Muscle Gain (2026): Tested for Taste & Results

 -

-Timing matters - Consume protein within 30-60 minutes after your workout when muscle protein synthesis is elevated.
-This is the optimal window for amino acid delivery.
+Timing matters - Consuming protein within 30-60 minutes after your workout supports muscle protein synthesis when it's most elevated.

 -

-Dosage for muscle gain - Research suggests 0.40 grams of protein per kilogram of body weight post-workout, combined with 1.6+ grams per kilogram daily.
-For a 180-pound person, that's about 33g post-workout and 130g total daily.
+Dosage for muscle gain - Research points to 0.40 grams per kilogram of body weight post-workout, and 1.6+ grams per kilogram daily.
+For an 180-pound person, that's roughly 33g post-workout and 130g total daily.

 -

-Mix with the right liquid - Mix with water for faster absorption, or milk for additional calories and slower digestion.
+Mix with the right liquid - Water gives faster absorption; milk slows digestion and adds calories.
 Choose based on your goals and timing.

 -